 The ideal candidate

-This post will be well suited to a PhD graduate in Data Science/Computational Science, with an interest in nutrition.
-Candidates should possess prior experience with Python/C++ programming and excellent knowledge of a variety of machine learning techniques (e.g. clustering, decision tree learning, neural networks, deep learning).
+You will have prior experience preferably Python/C++ programming and excellent knowledge of a variety of machine learning techniques (e.g. clustering, decision tree learning, neural networks, deep learning).

 Strong skills in advanced statistics are essential, as are demonstrable examples of applying machine learning algorithms for data analysis, preferably but not exclusively in areas related to food and nutrition.